kristopherjohnson/KJNotepad/README.md

 It demonstrates implementation of these features:

-- Core Data
+- Core Data with iCloud syncing
 - split view controller
 - responding to keyboard show/hide notifications

 TODO:

-- iCloud syncing
+- UI polish
 - sharing
 - WatchKit